axioned/handbook/src/content/docs/Playbook/who-we-serve.md

 **Client pain points (the problem we're solving):**
 - 1/ Website is underperforming and losing leads due to low conversions, poor UX, slow speed, weak CRM/data workflows, or SEO issues.
 - 2/ Existing tech partner or team can’t match the required pace or delivery velocity.

+***Note:*** *We’re often referred to such clients by agency partners - creative, branding, and ad shops - who trust us as a tech partner to deliver on "all things tech."
+We welcome and encourage these partnerships.
+Interested in joining our agency partner program?
+(Click here/to be activated.)*

 ### ICP #2 - Innovators: Stand-alone or In-house
 - Product teams that are starting or scaling, and need a trusted partner to either: